Last updated on June 18, 2026

 So, I decided to look for inspiration.

-After I’ve read an amazing series on spur lines found in Czech Republic, I got a lot of inspiration and started to try things out.
-Once again, the page is only in czech, however, if you’re interested in modelling the region
+After I’ve read an amazing series on spur lines found in Czech Republic, I got a lot of inspiration for my new spur and started to try things out.

 I knew that I wanted some at spur on right side of the chimney with at least two tracks and in my head it was using a small engine to move cars around all day and a train would bring/collect cars on the spare storage track it would have.
 At that point I also knew I wanted the scenery be somewhere in hills.
 Main contestants were a mill and a quarry.